-Essentially, a COI is someone who can have a positive impact on your business by providing introductions to other people, networking opportunities, and word of mouth.
-Rather than spending your time and energy chasing CPAs—a group known to be cautious and reluctant to giving referrals—stop and ask yourself this: Based on my business model and the clients I’m trying to attract, who else could make a good COI for me?
+Remember the value of a COI: It’s someone who can have a positive impact on your business by providing introductions to other people, networking opportunities, and word of mouth.
+Rather than spending your time and energy chasing CPAs—a group known to be cautious and reluctant to give referrals—ask yourself this: based on my business model and the clients I’m trying to attract, who else could make a good COI for me?

-Let’s say you want to attract more widows to your practice.
-Certainly, CPAs and attorneys could be useful COIs to help develop this niche.
-But if you think about the needs of widows specifically, you’ll start to see other opportunities, including:
+Let’s say you want to attract more widows and widowers to your practice.
+Yes, CPAs and attorneys could be useful COIs to help develop this niche, but you could be overlooking other opportunities.
+Consider the specific needs of those prospects and where they may be spending their time and getting guidance:

-Funeral home directors: Directors are the first to know when there’s a death in the family and can serve as a useful contact with extended families.
+Funeral home directors.
+They’re the first to know when there’s a death in the family and can serve as a useful contact with extended families.

-Clergy: Often called on to help the recently bereaved, clergy play an important role at this stressful time in someone’s life.
+Clergy.
+Often called on to help the recently bereaved, clergies play an important role at this stressful time in someone’s life.

-Local organizations: There might be organizations in your area that tend to skew heavily toward older women, such as garden clubs or historical societies.
+Local organizations.
+You likely have organizations in your area that skew toward older people, such as garden clubs, historical societies, book clubs, or libraries.

 As you can see, there are many professionals who could be great sources of referrals.
 And that’s the point!
-If you think about COIs more broadly, you might be surprised to find that you have a large pool to network with right in front of you.
+Think about COIs more broadly, and you may discover you already have a large pool to network with right in front of you.

 Who else could make a good COI?
-Think about your ideal clients and then look through the list to see which of them might make great COIs.
-Use this as a starting point, and you’re likely to come up with some great options:
+Think about your ideal clients, then think about who among them might make great COIs.
+With this as your starting point, your options might include:

 Police or fire chiefs